| | | |

 Instructions

-• Coat a small Dutch oven with cooking spray and heat over medium-high heat.
-Add the little sausage balls and let them get golden brown on all sides but not cooked through, about 3-4 minutes.
-Remove from the Dutch oven and set aside; finish cooking the meatballs in batches.
+• Heat one tablespoon of olive oil in a large Dutch oven over medium-high heat.
+Add the little sausage balls and cook until golden brown on all sides but not cooked through, about 3-4 minutes.

 • Add the olive oil to the Dutch oven when you remove the last of the sausage balls.
 Once hot, add the mushrooms and let them sit for 3-4 minutes before tossing.
-Add the onion and cook, stirring occasionally, for 3-4 minutes, or until softened.
-Add the crushed red pepper flakes, crushed fennel seeds, and minced garlic then cook, stirring constantly, for 1 minute.

-• Add the crushed tomatoes, tomato sauce, and sugar.
-Mix until well combined; add the sausage balls and their juices; gently combine.
+• Add the sausage balls and their juices; gently combine.
 Taste & season with sea salt and freshly cracked pepper, to taste.
-Cover with a lid and reduce heat to simmer.
-Let the sauce simmer for 1 hour to 90 minutes, stirring occasionally.

 • Taste & re-season if needed; add the chopped basil and combine.
-Cook the pasta in salted water per instructions.
-Drain.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking